TessACraig89/psyche-tracker/README.md

 - [JSX](https://reactjs.org/docs/introducing-jsx.html) - A syntax intended to be used by preprocessors to transform HTML-like text found in JavaScript files into standard JavaScript objects that a JavaScript engine will parse.

+- [CSS3](http://www.css3.info/) - Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language.

 ## Minimum Viable Product

 The Minimum Viable Product version of the Psyche Tracker web app is a much simplified version of what the final app will be.
 What follows is the specs for the minimal viable product.
 A central Kanban board tracking development is located here on [Trello](https://trello.com/b/W5GjPpR9/project-3).
 For the most up to date developments, take a quick look inside.